nhducseuit/qlct/backlog/sprint-2.md

         *   [x] If no custom ratio is provided, snapshotting the category's `defaultSplitRatio` into the transaction's `splitRatio` field upon creation.
         *   [x] Validating that percentages in any provided ratio sum to 100%.
 *   [ ] **Task S2.2.3:** Implement basic real-time synchronization mechanism.
     *   *Options: WebSockets, Server-Sent Events, or long polling (if simpler for a first pass).
-Firebase/Supabase offer this out-of-the-box.*
+Firebase/Supabase offer this out-of-the-box.* => Decision: WebSockets with Socket.IO
     *   When data changes on the server, push updates to connected clients for the relevant user.
 *   [ ] **Task S2.2.4:** Define and implement a basic conflict resolution strategy (e.g., "last write wins" is often simplest to start).

 ---

-### **User Story 2.2: Manage Household Members and Configure Share Ratios**
+### **User Story 2.2: Manage Household Members and Configure Share Ratios** (Backend Complete, Frontend UI In Progress)

 As a user, I want to define and manage a list of household members (e.g., "Chồng", "Vợ", "Con").
 I also want to configure default, 100%-based share ratios per category using these members, and be able to customize this ratio for individual transactions.
 This allows me to accurately assign who paid/received and how shared expenses are split, ensuring that changes to category defaults do not affect past transactions.